-In the final stage of the dependence (see figure), depletion of the adaptive capabilities of the organism, due to the hypotrophy of the neuroendocrine system (the receptors of the protective systems indicate possible PAS overdose), leads to a parallel decrease in the dose of PAS that a person is able to adapt.
-The effect of PAS turns out to be sub-extreme again and pathology is not observed either.
+In the final stage of the dependence, depletion of the adaptive capabilities of the organism, due to the hypotrophy of the endocrine system, the receptors of the body's protective systems indicate possible PAS overdose.
+This leads to a parallel decrease in the dose of PAS that a person is able to adapt, the effect of PAS turns out to be sub-extreme again, and pathology is not observed either (see Figure).